SilentNightx/PSV-VSH-Menu/README.md

 # This plugin is no longer maintained.
 Please use something else or don't use it.
 Any issues reported will be ignored.

+# Fork
+Only forked so I could upload the final build of PSV-VSH-Menu by joel16 so that others don't have to build it themselves.
+I helped test this back in the day.

 Features
 --------------------------------------------------------------------------------
 - Control CPU/GPU clock states separately for each title and save them.